Newquay Airport: Aerohub enterprise zone

 In August 2011, the UK government announced that the airport's bid to host an enterprise zone for aerospace businesses had been successful.
 The Aerohub enterprise zone was launched in April 2012.
 In September 2014, the UK's Homes and Communities Agency and the European Regional Development Fund agreed to fund the construction of a £6 million Aerohub Business Park.
-Organisations attracted to Aerohub by 2014 included Classic Air Force and the Bloodhound Supersonic Car project.
+Organisations attracted to Aerohub by 2014 included Classic Air Force and the Bloodhound Land Speed Record project.

 From 29 March 2013, Classic Air Force has operated from the airport using a variety of aircraft, including the world's oldest flying British jet aircraft and the only flying Gloster Meteor T7.
 From April 2013 until 2017, it has also operated a museum in the 70000 sqft Hangar 404, which was previously used to service the Hawker Siddeley Nimrods of RAF St Mawgan.
 Some of the now-closed museum's exhibits remain elsewhere on the airfield under different ownership.
 Since 2015, a new venture known as 'Cornwall Aviation Heritage Centre' (CAHC), was opened at the Aerohub.

 Testing of Bloodhound SSC at speeds of over 200 mph was performed on the runway in 2017, in preparation for a 500 mph test run on its new specially created race track at Hakskeen Pan, South Africa in 2019, leading to an attempt on the land speed record in the future.
 Plans have been submitted to build the world's deepest artificial pool in Cornwall to train astronauts and help advance undersea robotics.

-A Cycle-hub is due to be built near Newquay Aerohub Business Park on council-owned land and is the result of a partnership between British Cycling, Cornwall Council and Sport England.
+A cycle-hub is due to be built near Newquay Aerohub Business Park on council-owned land and is the result of a partnership between British Cycling, Cornwall Council and Sport England.

 Potential future uses

-In September 2013, the National Aeronautical Centre (NAC) at Aberporth Airport announced it would use Newquay as its second airport for testing unmanned aerial vehicles (UAV).
+In September 2013, the National Aeronautical Centre (NAC) at Aberporth Airport in West Wales announced that it would use Newquay as its second airport for testing unmanned aerial vehicles (UAV).
 The NAC said it was attracted by the length of the runway and the facilities of Aerohub.
 The test flights would require 3000 sqmi of segregated airspace over the sea.
 In March 2015, the airport reported that the establishment of this segregated area had not yet been agreed with the Department for Transport, who stated that negotiations with international bodies to create an appropriate regulatory framework for UAVs were still taking place.

 In July 2014, Newquay was one of eight airports shortlisted by the Civil Aviation Authority as a possible site for a British commercial spaceport.
 The shortlist was reduced to six airports in March 2015, with Newquay still a candidate.
 The selection process was abandoned in May 2016 after the Department for Transport announced it would be creating regulatory conditions allowing any suitable location wishing to become a spaceport.